Advanced Millimeter-Wave Radar System for Real-Time Multiple-Human Tracking and Fall Detection: Radar System Evaluation

-However, the point cloud and histogram shown in the right column, captured by the radar placed at a height of 2.6 meters, reveal a significant concentration of points representing the human head, chest, abdomen, and legs.
-This comprehensive data ensures accurate classification of the human's status, even when the person is close to the wall, eliminating any potential blind spots.
+However, the point clouds and histograms shown in the middle and right columns, captured by the radars placed at a height of 2.6 m (tilt of 55$^{\circ}$ and 50$^{\circ}$), reveal a significant concentration of points representing the human head, chest, abdomen, and legs.
+These comprehensive data ensure the accurate classification of the human's status, even when the person is close to the wall, eliminating any potential blind spots.
+In our experiment, the coverage provided by the 50$^{\circ}$ tilt angle is relatively poor compared to the 55$^{\circ}$ tilt, as it less effectively covers the human body parts below the chest.
+Meanwhile, a larger tilt angle causes the radar to face more toward the ground, leading to decreased detection ability when the person is relatively far from the wall.
+Therefore, we chose the 55$^{\circ}$ angle for \mbox{the setup}.

-In order to compensate for the $55^{\circ}$ tilt applied to the radar device, a point cloud rotation adjustment is implemented to map the data points into global coordinates, details of which can be found in Section \ref{sec: Radar Raw Data Preprocessing}.